doitintl/vpc-flowlogs-recorder/README.md

 You can find information about these fields [here](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html#flow-logs-fields).

-To be able to view the data in a human-friendly format, you can use the following query inside of CloudWatch Logs Insight:
+To be able to view the data in a human-friendly format, you can use the following query inside of CloudWatch Logs Insight.
+It has been created automatically as part of the deployment and can be found in CloudWatch Logs Insight -> Saved Queries under the name "Serverless Auto VPC Flow Log Recorder."
+It is already associated with the CloudWatch Log Group where the VPC Recordings are stored, so just by choosing the query it will automatically use the right log group.

 ```
 fields @timestamp, @message